Aderemi554/Exercises/README.md

 # Strive
-Repository for all exercises and projects at strive school
+Repository for all exercises and projects at strive school.